cocaine/cocaine-framework-native/rfc/worker.md

 }
 ```

+It requires an instance of `options_t` class, which is configured automatically via command-line arguments (which is provided by the Runtime).

+There are also several optiona, which can be configured manually, like worker threads count.

-Internally worker manages with thread pool and event loops run in each of them, but you shouldn't care about this.
+Internally worker manages with single IO thread, which is unavailable to users, and with isolated thread pool with event loops run in each of them, but you shouldn't care about this.
 After `worker.run()` is invoked, the current control flow blocks until the worker is forced stopped via the Protocol's terminate message.
 Any other cases, in which the event loop stopps are treated as unexpected termination (and probably will generate core dumps).
 It can be:

  - Uncaught user exceptions, which reached some thread's event loop.
+ - Designed to be uncaught exceptions, when the Runtime forces to stop the worker.
  - Any other way to stop the application (such as `std::terminate`, `std::exit` etc.).

 The worker API: